chaonan99/chaonan99.github.io/_posts/2018-08-16-neuroscience.md

 ## Background

 So we'll focus on how human brain understand language today.
-To get start, [this review paper](https://www.physiology.org/doi/abs/10.1152/physrev.00006.2011) by [Angela D. Friederici](http://www.cbs.mpg.de/employees/friederici) is a must-read.
-As it is a little long, here are some crucial backgrounds from the paper.
+To get start, the review paper [Friederici A. D. 2011](#ref_3) is a must-read.
+As it is a little long, here are something I found useful from the paper.

 **Language processing areas in the brain** (a [video](https://www.coursera.org/learn/human-language/lecture/eq4e0/aphasia) on this topic and aphasia)